Compulsory education

 Permitted absences

-In some situations, going to school is temporarily not an option.
+In some situations, attending school is temporarily not possible.
 For example, when a student is sick.
-In cases of prolonged or frequent absenteeism, the school may seek the help of the school doctor.
-When a school doctor has doubts about absenteeism, the school can involve the compulsory attendance officer.
+In cases of prolonged or frequent absences due to illness, the school may seek assistance from a GGD school health officer.
+If the GGD school health officer determines that a student is medically capable of following the curriculum but is not doing so in practice, the school may involve the truancy officer.

 Unauthorized absence